jakelashbrook/discover-penwith/README.md

 - [W3C Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_scroll_to_top):
 This guide to make a 'Back to the top' button was used build my back to the top button.

-- [Code Institute](https://codeinstitute.net/): For all the lessons i've learnt so far to enable me to code to this level.
+- [Code Institute](https://codeinstitute.net/): For all the lessons I've learnt so far to enable me to code to this level.

 - [Google Developer Docs](https://developers.google.com/maps/documentation/javascript/overview): All of the Google API Documentation for helping me learn to use the API's and create ideas for better concepts within my app by also including a street view of my markers